 A happy family is one in which all relationships are formed in pairs.

 - Dad and youngest child

-The entire family will then feel like a single, powerful, and unified entity.
+The entire family will feel like a single, powerful, and unified entity.

 This is not a challenging task to accomplish.
-Choose one or two days a month when mom and daughter spend the entire day together at a park, spa, or the movies, while dad and son enjoy boys’ activities.
+Choose one or two days a month when mom and daughter spend the entire day together at a park, spa, or movie, while dad and son enjoy boys’ activities.

 Reading before bedtime is another opportunity to embed these paired relationships.

 These are lovely times for a child: you read a book together, lay down in an embrace, talk a little about the day, and wish each other good night.